marick/structural-typing/README.md

 => nil
 ```

 By default, type errors are printed as with `println`.
-That can be
+That's easily
-changed; for example, to throw an exception:
+changed.
+For example, to throw an exception, do this:

 ```clojure
 user=> (on-error! throwing-error-handler)